 In recent years, new hardware configurations have been introduced based on GPU (Graphic Processing Unit) architectures.
 As the name highlights, this kind of processors comes from the digital graphic framework.
 The actually common solutions are devoted to numerical calculations mainly.
 Ad-hoc libraries (e.g. CUDA®) are born that are able to fully exploit GPU potentialities.
 At the present, a wide porting activity is developing aimed at transfering standard simulation codes on this new platform.
 This solution is at the cutting-edge of technology.
 The available information allows to assess that fluidynamic simulations (and, more in general, numerical studies) will be sped up considerably in a short term vision.

 DOFWARE is investing resources in both the directions.
-It is expanding a propietary HPC computational cluster where most RAM demanding simulations are distributed (standard CFD) and in the meantime investigating CLOUD offering.
-At the same time GPU cards are used for computations exploiting their large number of cores (typically CFD meshless simulations).
-Several evaluation tests have been made up and are continuously updated in order to gain a deep insight of the hardware and exploit it in the best way.
+It is expanding a propietary HPC computational cluster where most RAM demanding simulations are distributed, typically those of standard CFD.
+In the meantime, it is investigating CLOUD offering.
+GPU cards are used for computations exploiting their large number of cores (typically CFD meshless simulations).
+Several evaluation tests have been made up and are continuously updated in order to gain a deep insight of the hardware and to exploit it in the best way.

 At the present, a further promising approach is being studied, which combines CPU and GPU capacities in an hydrid way: in-house analyses are being conducted in this direction too.